csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 Glossary:

-* **Browser list option**: [Browserlist](https://github.com/browserslist/browserslist) is a package that lets you create a query.
+* **Browser list option**: [Browserlist](https://github.com/browserslist/browserslist) is a package that gives you a list of browsers for a given query.
 For example, `chrome < 42` will give you a list of every Chrome version that has been released up to, but not including, 42.
 * **Browser support stats**: Features get introduced on browsers at certain versions.
 They're often visible on [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) and let you know if can safely use a given feature or not, given the _support_ you need on your project / page.
 * **CSS Feature**: A CSS feature is often part of some spec that enables a specific feature.
 For example, `hwb` functional notation lets you express a given color according to its hue, whiteness, and blackness.
 This is part of the CSS Color 4 Spec.
 * **CSS Spec**: A Spec is a document that collects new features, what problems are they trying to solve and how it's intended to be solved (generally).
 This is usually an evolving document that goes over lengthy discussions between several people from different companies.